kmansoo/LunaFileTransfer/README.md

 # LunaFileTransfer
-I'm going to implement a file transfer through a websocket.
+I implemeted a file transfer through a websocket.
 The websocket is supported by Luna that is my open project.

 ## How to build
 ### step1. make dependency libraries